-Wednesday, September 19, 2018, is an Air Quality Alert Day for ozone in Louisville/Southern Indiana.
+Saturday, July 13, is an Air Quality Alert Day for ozone in Louisville/Southern Indiana.
 Forecasters believe ozone will be in the Unhealthy for Sensitive Groups (orange) range.
 Sensitive groups include seniors, children, and people with breathing ailments like asthma and COPD.
 The general public is not likely to be affected.
 Sunday, July 14 is forecast to be Moderate.